July – September

 9th September Stuttgart Maxim

 On the fourth night of the tour, we played Maxim in Stuttgart.
-Amazingly, in 2019 I was sent footage from that night!
+Amazingly, in 2019 I was sent footage from that night.
 I was 18 and Rudy, had turned 17 the day before.
-Here are ‘Too Much To Hide’ followed by Rudy’s song ‘ Pick Up The Beat’ – well worth hearing this young man’s voice.
+Here are ‘Too Much To Hide’ followed by Rudy’s song ‘ Pick Up The Beat’ which is worth a listen for his voice alone.
 (By the way, I’m wearing pale jeans – not shorts!)